An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Discussion

-In this paper, we have assumed that, given the covariates, directed links are formed independently between and within node-pairs.
-The latter is a limitation because empirically reciprocity, a measure of the likelihood of vertices in a directed network to be mutually linked, may be present.
-In the motivating lawyers data for example, lawyer $j$ will more likely call lawyer $i$ a friend if the converse is true.
+We have assumed that links are formed independently between node pairs.
+This is a limitation because empirically reciprocity, a measure of the likelihood of vertices in a directed network to be mutually linked, may be present.
+In the motivating lawyers data for example, lawyer $j$ will be more likely to call lawyer $i$ a friend if the converse is true.
 To address this layer of sophistication, the next natural step is to add a reciprocity parameter to the model.
-One approach to do this is to add an extra term $\delta \sum_{i<j} A_{ij}A_{ji}$ in the model, where $\delta \in \R$ is an unknown parameter, as adopted in the $p_1$ model \citep{Holland:Leinhardt:1981}.
-For the models in \cite{Yan:etal:2016} and \cite{Yan:etal:2019}, including this extra reciprocity parameter turns out very challenging for their theoretical framework, because their analytical tool needed to approximate the inverse of a Fisher information matrix accurately is no longer applicable.
-On the other hand, by assuming parameter sparsity in $\alpha$ and $\beta$, our model will deal with a much smaller number of parameters and thus some of the theoretical argument in this paper may go through.
-We are currently investigating this and will report the progress elsewhere.
+In this paper, we have focused on the inference of the covariate parameter.
+In some applications inference on $\alpha$ and $\beta$ may be of interest.
+Since their estimates are biased due to the shrinkage incurred by our $\ell_1$ penalty, this will require debiasing, possibly coupled with suitable balancing assumptions.
+We leave the exploration of these two interesting research questions for future work.